dutchLuck/ihad/README.md

 xxd -g 0
 hexdump -C
 od -A x -t x1z -v

 ```

 If displaying the full stop or period character at the end of ASCII sentences is
 important then the -c C option enables the choice of a different indicator of non-ASCII
 or non-printable ASCII bytes.
+The new value for option -c must be a printable ASCII
+character.
 For example underscore could be specified with "-c_"
 and produces the following style dump; -
 ```
 $ ./ihad -c_ demo.bin